Wise vs Payoneer 2026: 0.41% vs 2% FX — Which Wins?

 The highest-saving setup for most platform freelancers:

-1. Set Payoneer as your Upwork/Fiverr withdrawal method (free — save $1–2/withdrawal) 2.
-Accumulate USD in Payoneer wallet (don't convert yet) 3.
-When ready to convert: send USD from Payoneer → Wise USD account (bank transfer, usually free) 4.
+1. Set Payoneer as your Upwork/Fiverr withdrawal method — free, saves $1–2/withdrawal vs bank 2.
+Accumulate USD in Payoneer wallet — do NOT convert inside Payoneer 3.
+When you have ≥$50, send USD from Payoneer → your Wise USD account (free or near-free ACH) 4.
 Convert USD → GBP/CAD/AUD in Wise at 0.41%

-This captures the free platform integrations from Payoneer AND Wise's industry-leading conversion rate.
-On $2,000/month, this saves ~£27/month vs converting in Payoneer.
+This captures Payoneer's free platform integrations AND Wise's market-leading conversion rate.
+On $2,000/month, this saves roughly £27/month vs converting inside Payoneer — about £320/year for one weekly habit change.

 🔄 Optimised payment stack